Kozea/pygal/pages/basic_customizations.rst

 Using keyword args
 ^^^^^^^^^^^^^^^^^^

-As a shorthand for a one shot config you can specify all config argument as keyword args:
+As a shorthand for a one shot config, you can specify all config arguments as keyword args:

 .. code-block::